-Quality of product varies greatly too.
+The quality of the product varies greatly too.
 Avoid a DIY own brand rattle can is my advice.
-Go for one of the market leading brands such as Rust-Oleum.
-By all means shop around and test but for me they have the best choice and their products produce great results.
+Go for one of the market-leading brands such as Rust-Oleum.
+By all means, shop around and test but for me, they have the best choice and their products produce great results.

 Spray painting metal garden chairs